mbanados/RPI-Chicken-Coop/README.md

 *Setup a crontab file that toggles the door at sunset and sunrise.

 *Add a live video of the door in the app from a web cam.
+*Update instructions to unzip all this junk to the appropriate directoreis with wget and gunzip